 The key to ending up with a win-win scenario for buyers and sellers is to talk to your clients about their negotiation style.
 Some like to bid low offers so they have room to negotiate.
 Others will offer exactly what they can pay.
 And others still will offer full price because they believe the home is priced reasonably.
 Discuss presenting fair offers with your client before the offer-writing stage.

-Call us today at 256-606-7261 for qualified advice paired with a thorough home inspection in Moulton, AL.
+Call us today at 256-606-7261 for qualified advice paired with a thorough home inspection in Moulton and Decatur, AL.